pjvds/iPong/README.md

 * Box2D
 * Freetime in an hotel in Rotterdam

+# Project structure
+All real logic and non scaffolding code can be found in three classes.

+## iPongLayer
+Main entry point.
+Bootstraps all the game objects and is the layer where the game is drawn on.
+It also holds and manages the game score.

+## Paddle
+The paddle game object.
+Contains logic to move itself on touch.

+## Ball
+The ball game object.
+It contains logic to respawn.

 # What you need to know about Box2D
 Box2D works with several fundamental objects.
 We briefly define these objects here and more details are given later in this document.